 Long-lived assets and certain identifiable intangibles are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable based on estimated future undiscounted cash flows.
 The Company recorded asset write-offs on molds and equipment which were determined to have no future use of approximately \$0.4 million and \$2.0 million for 1998 and 1999, respectively.
-All impairment losses are included in the Company's selling, general and administrative expenses.
+All impairment losses are included in the Company's cost of sales.